-Democratic official: DNC stopped hack attempt of voter file
+DNC says it thwarted hacking attempt on its voter database

-CHICAGO (AP) — The Democratic National Committee says it has thwarted an attempt to hack its database that houses information on tens of millions of voters across the country.
+CHICAGO (AP) — The Democratic National Committee said Wednesday that it has thwarted a hacking attempt on its database holding information on tens of millions of voters across the country.

 A party official said DNC contractors notified the party Tuesday of an apparent hacking attempt.
-The committee notified law enforcement.
-The official said no information was compromised.

-The party official said it’s not clear what third party was attempting the hack.
+The committee notified federal law enforcement.
+The official said no information was compromised and added that it’s unclear which third party had attempted the hack.

-Bob Lord is the DNC’s chief security officer.
-He briefed the leaders of state parties on the matter at a party gathering this morning in Chicago.
-The DNC distributes the voter file to state parties for Democratic candidates to use the information.
+Bob Lord, the DNC’s chief security officer, briefed the leaders of state parties on the attempt at a party gathering Wednesday morning in Chicago.
+The DNC distributes the voter file to state parties for Democratic candidates to use the information to target voters during campaigns.

 Most Read Nation & World Stories